 How many community members are there?

-There are up to 17 community members at any one time.
-Community members currently come from South Korea, Italy, Hungary, Australia, Uganda, Argentina, Pakistan and the UK.
+There are up to 15 community members at any one time.
+Community members recently have come from South Korea, Hungary, Australia, Uganda, Argentina, Nepal and the UK.

 What do community members do while they are here?